Plattekill Mountain

-Plattekill Mountain is a privately owned and operated ski and bike resort northwest of Catskill Park in the town of Roxbury, New York.
-It features a vertical drop of 1,100 ft with 38 trails of varying degrees of difficulty.
+Plattekill Mountain is a privately owned and operated ski resort northwest of Catskill Park in the town of Roxbury, New York.
+It features a vertical drop of 1,100 ft with 40 trails of varying degrees of difficulty.
+The mountain offers skiing, snowboarding and snowtubing.

 The main lodge is located at 2400' elevation with the highest peak reaching an elevation of 3500'.
-The resort has amenities such as a cafeteria, bar, pro shop, equipment rentals, ski school, lockers and fireplaces/stoves on each of its 3 levels.
+The resort has amenities such as a cafeteria, bar, retail shop, equipment rentals, ski and snowboard school, day lockers and fireplaces/stoves on each of its 3 levels.

-There are two ski lifts accessing the mountain's peaks.
-There are also surface lifts at the beginner area and in the snow tubing park.
+There are two ski lifts accessing the mountain's peaks and two surface lifts, one at the beginner area and one in the snowtubing park.

 History

 Between the late 1950s and the early 1990s Plattekill Mountain was owned and operated by the Hinkley family.
 During those 33 years the ski center gained the reputation of having some of the steepest and most challenging terrain in the region.
 After a number of warm and dry ski seasons - and following a costly real-estate development project that had failed - the property went into foreclosure and ownership was taken over briefly by the Small Business Administration in 1992.

 By 1993 there were a number of parties interested in buying Plattekill Mountain - and on April 30, 1993, the property was purchased for an undisclosed amount via a sealed bid by Mr. Lászlo Vajtay who was a former instructor and life-long skier at Plattekill Mountain.

 Over the years the mountain has undergone numerous improvements including modernization of its existing snow making systems and grooming equipment as well as the installation of a Hall Double Chair that originally was installed in 1977 at nearby Belleayre Mountain to replace an aging Hall T-bar, which had been installed in 1961.

-Today the resort operates year-round as a ski area in the winter and, in summer, has become a popular venue for weddings as well as mountain biking with several trails intertwining through the ski trails.
-Telemark skiing is popular here, and it is one of the few resorts that offers both Telemark lessons and rentals of Freeheel equipment.
+Today the resort operates year-round as a ski area in the winter and, in summer, has become a popular venue for weddings, private parties and events.
+Telemark skiing is also popular at the mountain.